Graduate Student Scholarships

 NOTE: A copy of the awardee’s thesis, once completed, should be sent to the ICCS Secretariat as a pdf file.

-Each applicant should submit an application and all supporting materials directly to the president or secretariat of his/her national Canadian Studies association.
-Applications submitted directly to the ICCS by the applicant will not be accepted nor redirected.
-It is the responsibility of the national Canadian Studies association to forward no more than 3 nominations to the ICCS.
+Each applicant should submit an application and all supporting materials directly to the President or Secretariat of his/her/their Member Association or Associate Member Association of the ICCS.
+Applications submitted directly to the ICCS by the applicant will not be accepted or redirected.
+It is the responsibility of the Member Association or of an Associate Member Association of the ICCS to forward no more than three nominations to the ICCS.
 No more than two scholarships per association will be awarded at each adjudication.

 The nomination will comprise:

-1. a completed application form [ available in PDF format ] which will be signed by the candidate and the president of the national association.
+• a completed application form [PDF], which will be signed by the candidate and the President of the Member Association or the Associate Member Association of the ICCS.

-2. a two-three page proposal outlining the thesis/dissertation project (Click here for an example of what a proposal should contain: title, short summary, theoretical and methodological approach, object of research and arguments, research questions, thesis statement).
-The proposal must also state clearly why work at the university (or international institution) in question is essential to the project and how such a visit will enhance the quality of the thesis or dissertation.
-It must also include a schedule of activities (one page maximum) detailing arrival and departure dates as well as a one page budget.
+• a one-two page (maximum) proposal outlining the thesis/dissertation project (Click here for an example of what a proposal should contain: title, short summary, theoretical and methodological approach, object of research and arguments, research questions, thesis statement).
+The proposal must also state clearly why work at the university or research institution (or international institution) in question is essential to the project and how such a visit will enhance the quality of the thesis or dissertation.
+It must also include a schedule of activities (1 page maximum) detailing arrival and departure dates as well as a 1-page budget outlining reasonable and researched travel and accommodation expenses.
+Additional funding sources must be listed.

-3. a copy of the most recent official university transcript (in countries where it cannot be obtained, a letter from the registrar is required).
+• a copy of the most recent official university transcript (in countries where it cannot be obtained, a letter from the registrar is required) or a translation provided in English or French.

-5. a copy of the letter from the faculty member in a Canadian university (or international institution) indicating his/her willingness to act as the student’s academic mentor.
+• a copy of the letter from the faculty member in a Canadian university or research institution (or international institution) indicating his/her/their willingness to act as the student’s academic mentor.

 NOTE: Incomplete files will not be considered.